Read the related articles

 Hi-res audio myths

-Resume: High resolution is intended for analog filters in ADC and DAC.
-And ultrasound playback is only a consequence of higher sample rates.
+In summary: High-quality audio is meant to improve analog filters in ADC and DAC.
+Playing ultrasound is just a side effect of higher sample rates.

 1. Milind N. Kunchur, 2007: Temporal resolution of hearing probed by bandwidth restriction